syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 The `AutoGeneratingColumnEventArgs` object contains the following properties:

  * Column:       This property returns the created column which can be customized.
  * Cancel:       This property cancels the column creation.
+ * PropertyType: This property provides the type of underlying model object which has introduced newly.

 You can skip generating a column by handling the `SfDataGrid.AutoGeneratingColumn` event as shown as follows: